KulikDM/pythresh/docs/benchmark.rst

-Since the thresholding method is heavily dependant on the outlier detection scores, and therefore the selected outlier detection method, simply calculating the MMC for each dataset would yield varying results that would have more dependance on the selected outlier method than the thresholding method.
-To correctly evaluate and eliminate the effects of the selected outlier detection method, the MMC deterioration will be used.
-This deterioration score is the difference between the MMC of the thresholded labels and the MMC for the labels produced by setting the true contamination level for the selected outlier detection method (e.g.
+Since the thresholding method is heavily dependant on the outlier detection scores, and therefore the selected outlier detection method, simply calculating the MCC for each dataset would yield varying results that would have more dependance on the selected outlier method than the thresholding method.
+To correctly evaluate and eliminate the effects of the selected outlier detection method, the MCC deterioration will be used.
+This deterioration score is the difference between the MCC of the thresholded labels and the MCC for the labels produced by setting the true contamination level for the selected outlier detection method (e.g.
 KNN(contamination=true_contam)).